Tags

 So they frantically covered all their bases, cutting sides that fit into that approach and then turning around and tackling songs for the more demure marketplace that had preceded it, which in Harris’s case had proven to be one he should’ve been anxious to leave behind, as for the last three years he’d been getting diminishing returns in each time out, that is if he was getting any returns (other than returned records) at all.

-What makes Love Is Like Rain so desultory by comparison is its sense of going through the motions.
+What makes Love Is Like Rain so desultory is its sense of going through the motions.
 The extended intro – saxophone, piano, then the entire horn section while the drums ride the cymbals without much enthusiasm – is monotonous and dull.
 Is it played badly?
 No, but it’s kind of like oatmeal, something that while it may fill your belly it’s doubtful you’ll ever crave eating.

 So the song, like the oatmeal, sort of just sits there, lumpy, bland and colorless.
 It takes nearly a full minute for Harris to make his appearance and unless he was boinking the secretary in the hallway forcing the musicians to cover for his absence for an inordinate amount of time, there’s no good reason to hold back the name artist unless the sessionists are going to be featured in an attempt to steal the spotlight.
 Here they steal nothing except 53 seconds of your life you’ll never get back and which, when your time is up here on earth, you’ll be cursing them for absconding with the first time you heard this.